 The non-existence of queer cinema in the Middle East, Abbas stresses, presents multiple challenges for its queer audiences to see their lived experiences reflected back, from Beirut to Baghdad.
-“I felt it was necessary for the LGBT+ community to watch and enjoy a film they can relate to in theatres, just like they can watch and enjoy a non-queer film.”
+“I felt it was necessary for the LGBTQ+ community to watch and enjoy a film they can relate to in theatres, just like they can watch and enjoy a non-queer film.”

 He selected several countries in the region, including Egypt, Turkey, Tunisia and Lebanon.
-The latter’s inclusion is particularly poignant, because while Lebanon’s attitudes towards its LGBT+ residents is generally seen to be progressive, in May this year electoral candidates called for the decriminalisation of homosexuality for the first time in the country’s history, marking the first high-ranking endorsement of LGBT+ protection of its kind in the Arab world.
+The latter’s inclusion is particularly poignant, because while Lebanon’s attitudes towards its LGBTQ+ residents is generally seen to be progressive, in May this year electoral candidates called for the decriminalisation of homosexuality for the first time in the country’s history, marking the first high-ranking endorsement of LGBTQ+ protection of its kind in the Arab world.
 Even so, challenges remain: though Lebanon became the first country in the Arab world to host Pride Week in 2017, authorities forced the organiser to cancel what was left of the event to be released.